 This telescope was the primary instrument used by Paul Watson for many years and was located on his property overlooking the Magothy River in Anne Arundel County, Maryland.

 The telescope was constructed by Jospeph Woods entirely of custom-machined pieces.
-As a professional instrument in its day, its optical and mechanical accuracy rivals the best telescopes currently being made.
+As a professional instrument, its optical and mechanical accuracy rivaled the best telescopes of its day.
 To bring this telescope completely up to modern standards, the orignal mechanical "clock drive" was replaced with an electronic tracking mechanism.
 However, the original clock drive was an amazing device for its day.
 For more information on that device click here.
-This will initially be used as a "Push-To" scope.

 Optical accuracy also rivals the best current telescopes.
 Optical testing in 2005 revealed the 12-inch primary mirror to be accurate to within 1/12th the width of a wave of light.

 Photos of Paul Watson's Original Home for the 12" Telescope near the Magothy River

 The photos below show the initially removal of the scope from the Watson dome and its disassembly.

 Watson Restoration Photos Step-by-Step